ArminGEtemad/PolyPyLive/README.md

                           arcsinh_const=0.001,
                           sigma=3)
 ```
-The `data_points` are the resolution of your spectra.
-The `arcsing_scale`, if set to `True` makes sure that you can
-see the small fluctuations too according the the `arcsinh_const`.
-The lower this constant is the more clear the small
-fluctuations are.
-Tha value of `sigma` is the significance.
-These Configurations will NOT be saved in your saved data.
+The `data_points` parameter determines the resolution of your spectra.
+If you set `arcsine_scale` to `True`, it will ensure that small fluctuations are visible according to the `arcsinh_const` parameter.
+The smaller the value of this constant, the clearer the small fluctuations will be.
+The `sigma` parameter represents the significance value.
+It's important to note that these configurations will NOT be saved in your saved data.

-The ending part of the program is there to let the configurations communicate with each other and close the TimeTagger
+Additionally, the end part of the program is designed to allow the configurations to communicate with each other and to close the TimeTagger after the measurement is complete.
-after the measurement.
 ```Python
 stream_setup = _StreamSetup(tagger_controller.tagger, channel_config, data_acq_config, signal_config, plot_config)
 stream_setup.start()